-risk premia Exposures to groups of financial securities which have a common risk characteristic for which investors expect to be compensated over time above the risk-free rate of return.
+risk premia are exposures to groups of financial securities which have a common risk characteristic, exposure for which investors expect to be compensated over time above the risk-free rate of return.
 This sources of return may be genuine risk preferences, behavioural biases or market structure.
-Risk Premia may be exploited with respect to specific stocks or more general asset classes such as equity indices or currencies.
+Risk premia may be exploited with respect to specific stocks or more general asset classes such as equity indices or currencies.